Nigel Burnett Hodd comes from a long tradition of optometry. Here’s the story, in his own words…

 In 1979 we formed No7 Contact Lenses in the basement at the practice, so that we could have contact lenses ready as quickly as possible for our patients.
 Eventually No7 out grew the practice and is now has a large factory in Hastings and is one of the best known Rigid Lens producers in the country.

 As a third generation optometrist, I enjoyed working with various colleagues over the years – in particular Gill Haig-Brown, Daina Gromadzki and David Ruston.
 More recently I have enjoyed seeing my own daughter, Dr Caroline Burnett Hodd, develop into a fine contact lens expert.
-Her colleague and fellow director, Connan Tam, has an extra degree in Orthoptics and our newest recruit, Nicola Wood, can treat diseases too with a particular interest in glaucoma.
+Fellow practice directors are Connan Tam, who has an extra degree in Orthoptics, and Optician Jovi Mendoza, who, with a degree in Ophthalmic Dispensing, runs the spectacles suite.

 The ethos of the practice remains the same to give you the best quality eye exam utilising the latest technology to ensure your eye health.
-This year it has been renamed Burnett Hodd & Tam Optometry to reflect the contribution of Mr Tam.
+In 2015 it was renamed Burnett Hodd & Tam Optometry to reflect the contribution of Mr Tam.

 I retire a very proud man.